-This page contains visa and immigration information for J-1 Non-Degree students at the University of Delaware.
+This page contains visa and immigration information for F-1 and J-1 Non-Degree students at the University of Delaware.
 For ELI students who have a J-1 visa, please refer to the CGPS ELI Students webpage.

 Passport: You must keep your passport valid at all times while you are in the U.S. You should plan to extend your passport at least six months before it expires to remain in valid status.
 For more information about how to extend your passport, please contact your Embassy or Consulate of your home country in the U.S.